hanspr/mi-ide/README.md

 * :star: Internal copy paste between terminals in the same server without the need of _**shift-key and mouse dragging**_
 * :star: Features that require a server to work
     - Internal copy paste between terminals in different servers without the need of _**shift-key and mouse dragging**_
-    - Package and retrieve your personal settings to quickly sync your editor's choices and hacks across different servers I work on, when the editor is already installed
+    - Package and retrieve your personal settings to quickly sync your editor's choices and hacks across different servers you work on, when the editor is already installed
     - Transfer a single script, text file quickly from one server to another
     - See [Support the project & Services](#support-the-project) for these features